Follow the IGC Negotiations with our Treaty Tracker!

-States from around the world will gather at the UN for three two-week negotiating sessions.
+Since 2018, States from around the world have gathered at the UN for three two-week negotiating sessions.
 The fourth and final session, originally scheduled to take place from 23 March – April 2 2020, was postponed until August 2021 and rescheduled again until March 2022 due to the COVID-19 virus.
 The final treaty will be the third “implementing agreement” under UNCLOS, which entered into force in 1994.

 During the negotiations, the High Seas Alliance (HSA) will be calling for: